Disney character dining: Goofy’s Kitchen vs. Storytellers Cafe

 The food at Goofy’s Kitchen is served buffet style and includes lots of whimsical, kid-friendly options like the famous Peanut Butter & Jelly pizza.
 Don’t worry, because there’s lots of mouth-watering options adults will love too, like a carving station and salad bar.
 Standard drinks are included with your meal and additional beverages can be purchased if you’re interested in something more.

 Insider tip: Make sure you mention at check-in if you’re celebrating anything special!
-Birthday guests will get a pin a cupcake.
+Birthday guests may be able to receive a compliemtary pin and cupcake, based on availability.

 Storytellers Café at Disney’s Grand Californian Hotel & Spa